I-83 Exit 26

 - Familiarize yourself with the project maps and documents (see links in sidebar).

 - Register for public events, which will be announced on this site as in-person or virtual events.
 A few minutes of your time expands our understanding of issues and the pool of potential solutions.

 - E-mail the project team your concerns and ideas.

-- Review the draft land use plan when it is released in late 2020/early 2021.
+- Review the draft land use plan when it's released on January 27th.

 - Share this website with your neighbors and check back for planning updates.